itaymigdal/Nimbo-C2/README.md

 ## Modules

-- Improve Unhooking and patching by using syscalls.
+- Improve Unhooking and patching by using syscalls
-- Run .NET assemblies.
-- Migrate to another process (Meterpreter-like).
+- Migrate
-- Getsystem.
+- Getsystem
-- Collect installed software.
+- Collect installed software
-- Zip & exfiltrate folder.
-- Find sensitive files by keywords / regex search.

 ## Misc
-- Develop Proxy awareness for the agent.
+- Develop Proxy awareness for the agent
 - Add option to sign PE agent with digital signature.
-Some very nice Github projects do that to lower detection.
+Some very nice Github projects do that to lower detection
-- Support shellcode payload type.
-- Support more packers.
+- Support more packers